sifatulrabbi/sifatulrabbi/README.md

 # **Md Sifatul Islam Rabbi**

-Currently working as a freelancing Full Stack Developer.
+Currently working as a freelance Full Stack Developer.
 I have a passion for software development and want to learn more about cloud computing and software development.

 <a href="mailto:mdsifatulislam.rabbi@gmail.com" target="_blank">
 <code><img src="./icons/gmail.svg" alt="Gmail" height="25"/></code>